-ED 548 Evaluation of Abilities and Achievement
+ED 548 Evaluation of Abilities and Achievement3 cr.
 This course provides an overview of assessment of students, including formal and informal instruments and techniques, including portfolio.
 Norm-referenced tests of intelligence, language and perceptual-motor abilities will be demonstrated and discussed.
-Students will be instructed in the administration and interpretation of achievement assessments through a field-based inquiry.
+Students will be instructed in the administration and interpretation of achievement assessments.
 Interpretation and educational implications will be stressed.